Julia Pirotte: Legacy

+In 2025, her life was the subject of the documentary film You Have Courage, Madame (directed by Asaf Galay).
+The film follows two contemporary photographers retracing Pirotte's journey and incorporates her personal testimony regarding her activities during World War II.

 Personal life

 Julia married Jean-Claude Pirotte in 1935, which helped her gain Belgian citizenship.

 Photographs in the collections

 Pirotte ceased her professional activities in March 1968.
 However, from 1980 her work aroused enthusiasm and brought her fame.
 She then exhibited in Poland, London, Charleroi, Stockholm, and New York song other locations.
 Pirotte's photographs are included in the permanent collections of several European and American museums: